WCL Hosts Discussion of DAPL

-Since 2005, the Environmental Law Program has held a Summer Session in Environmental Law that brings together law students and practitioners from around the country and the world to engage in three weeks of intense study on a variety of topics in environmental law, including seminars related to climate change, environmental compliance, international institutions, biodiversity, fracking, and trade, amongst others.
+Since 2005, the Environmental Law Program has held a Summer Session in Environmental Law that brings together law students and practitioners from around the country and the world to engage in three to four weeks of intense study on a variety of topics in environmental law, including seminars related to climate change, environmental compliance and enforcement, international institutions, biodiversity, human rights, fracking, and trade, amongst others.

 Summer Session Participants at the IFC.